3sky/blog-src/content/posts/grammary-bot.md

 # Welcome

-While working with [grammarbot][1], I decided to create my own CLI tool/client for working with API.
+While working with [grammarbot][1], I decided to create my own command-line tool/client for working with API.
 As a language, I have chosen [Golang][2].
 After that, I have added GitHub Action and gsutil.
 Also, I have configured Telegrams bot for notification purpose.
 Sounds like fun?
 For me definitely.